-Only students who are enrolled in our morning extended care may arrive at school between 6:45am - 8:00am.
-Students who arrive during this time frame should report to the gym or playground weather permitting.
+Only students who are enrolled in morning extended care may arrive at school from 6:45 a.m. - 7:55 a.m.
+Students who arrive during this time frame should report to the gym or playground, weather permitting.
 Parents are required to sign their student in with the designated staff member.

-C. Safety Patrol Drop-off - Temporarily Suspended
+C. Safety Patrol Drop-off